xiaoxiaxusummer/GAI_COMM/README.md

 # Generative Artificial Intelligence (GAI) for Mobile Communications: A Diffusion Model Perspective

-This is **Pytorch** code Implementation of paper **"Generative Artificial Intelligence (GAI) for Mobile Communications: A Diffusion Model Perspective"**, which has been accepted by IEEE Communications Magzine (COMMAG).
+This is **Pytorch** code Implementation of paper **"Generative Artificial Intelligence (GAI) for Mobile Communications: A Diffusion Model Perspective"**(https://ieeexplore.ieee.org/document/10812969), which has been accepted by IEEE Communications Magzine (COMMAG).

-> + This repository implements conditional diffusion model (DM) to generate high-fidelity wireless channels for MIMO estimation in outdoor, indoor, and their mixed scenes.
+> + This repository implements conditional diffusion model (DM) to generate high-fidelity wireless channels for MIMO channel estimation in outdoor, indoor, and their mixed scenes.
-> + Based on score-based stochastic differential equation (SDE), MIMO channels are recovered using classifier-guided conditional generation and predictor-corrector (PC) sampling.
+  > + The received pilot signals are regarded as conditions.
+Based on score-based stochastic differential equation (SDE), MIMO channels are recovered using classifier-guided conditional generation and predictor-corrector (PC) sampling.

 ## Recommended Environment
 >+ torch==2.4.0+cu121, torchaudio==2.4.0+cu121, torchvision==0.19.0+cu121, xformers==0.0.27.post2